 The Wonderlic test scores determine whether or not you are an ideal candidate for a given job field.
 The test is also called Wonderlic Intelligence test.
 The Wonderlic Personnel Test consists of fifty questions that are asked in a time span of twelve minutes.
 The Wonderlic scores vary per profession, which means that a lower score on a test may not necessarily be a bad thing.

 The Wonderlic test itself is composed of a series of questions, which become more difficult as the test progresses.
-Easy questions typically involve identifying an item that does not belong in a group of items, whereas hard questions typically involve algebraic functions.
-An example of an easier math question might be, “If a pencil sells for 80 cents, how much does 5 pencils cost?”
-Once you have answered the fifty questions in the test, your score is totaled based on the amount of questions that you have answered correctly.
+Easy questions typically involve identifying an item that does not belong to a group of items, whereas hard questions usually involve algebraic functions.
+An example of a more natural math question might be, “If a pencil sells for 80 cents, how much do five pencils cost?"
+Once you have answered the fifty questions in the test, your score is totaled based on the number of items that you have answered correctly.

-Wonderlic test scores can vary largely between professions.
+Wonderlic test scores can vary mostly between professions.
 For instance, consider the following average scores:

 Security Guard- 17

 As you can see, scores vary widely based on an average rating for a given job field.
 Employers sometimes use Wonderlic test scores as a type of personality test, to screen prospective employees before employment.
 Examples of such employers include the NFL (the most famous for using Wonderlic tests for athletes), TruGreen, Ameritas Life Insurance, and Arnold Logistics.